 As they say: better late than never!
 This post is a belated announcement of networking capabilities being added to nanoFramework.
 Some of you may already have noticed that during last week networking capabilities were officially added to our development branch.
 With this, nanoFramework has - definitely - reached a major milestone.
 I’m sure we are … Continue reading Network capabilities in nanoFramework: check!!

-If you are one of those developers that like to have access to the shiny and newer versions of the components you use, this post is for you.
+(updated on 2019-08-21) If you are one of those developers that like to have access to the shiny and newer versions of the components you use, this post is for you.
 It also applies if you are testing a PR for one of the class libraries or one of the experimental develop branches.
-A bit of background information … Continue reading Setup Visual Studio to access preview versions feed
+A bit … Continue reading Setup Visual Studio to access preview versions feed